Job Opening: Development Director – Pittsburgh/Alleghany County, PA

 This is primarily a remote position.

-*This is a fundrasing position that requiresdemonstrated donor relations managment and will include some event planning and management.
+*This is a fundraising position that requires demonstrated donor relations management and will include some event planning and management.

 Compensation and Benefits